 Transform yourself into a hyper-agile character that can jump off tall skyscrapers unscathed, do wall runs, and use the whole city as your private recreational park.
 In addition to that, the weaponry happens to be one of the most fun and thrilling aspects of Sunset Overdrive.
 Form combinations of different armaments and take biochemical mutants down in the most unconventional of ways.

-- Sunset Overdrive’s graphic style is brilliant and colorful, with a distinct post-apocalyptic punk rock look.
+- Sunset Overdrive’s style of art is vibrant and vibrant, with the post-apocalyptic rock design, is extremely distinctive.

 12. Return of the Obra Dinn